NICU and Special Care Nursery

 Edward Hospital provides a Level III Newborn Intensive Care Unit (NICU) — with the capabilities to treat the sickest and most fragile newborns of all gestational ages, including those with a variety of congenital and surgical conditions.
 This means your baby will be cared for by some of the best medical, nursing and ancillary care available.

-Edward's Level III NICU is the largest in DuPage County and treats 400 babies a year, a number which increases every year.
+Edward's Level III NICU is the largest in DuPage County and treats 400 babies a year.
 The hospital is also the first in the region to offer private rooms.
 Each of our 35 private NICU rooms provides parents with space and comfort, and is equipped with the latest technology, so our team of specially trained neonatologists and nurses can closely monitor your newborn.
 In 2017, Edward expanded its 22-bed private room NICU by adding a new 13-bed unit with private rooms for both Level II special care and Level III NICU babies.

 Each room features a computer with Internet access, light/temperature controls, two oversized chairs for parents (one which can be used as a bed), a refrigerator for breast milk, closets and natural light.
 We can also customize the environment of each room to best support your baby’s level of care and needs, by regulating light and sound levels for maximize development and healing.